$C_{10}$ has positive Tur\'an density in the hypercube: Introduction

 We remark that the graph we construct to prove \Cref{thm:main} is free of $C_4$, $C_6$ and $C_{10}$ simultaneously.
 The previous best known lower bound in this case was

 for some constant $\alpha>0$, recently shown by \citet[Theorem 4]{axenovich2024graphs}.

 The Ramsey problem for even cycles in the hypercube has also attracted a great deal of attention over the years.
-In particular, \citet{chung1992subgraphs} and \citet*{brouwer1993highly} found $4$-colourings of the hypercube without a monochromatic $C_6$, and \citet{conder1993hexagon} found a $3$-colouring with the same property, implying the best known lower bound for this case of $\ex(n, C_6) \geq \frac{1}{3} e(Q_n)$.
-However, it was shown by \citet{alon2006ramsey} that for any $k$-colouring of the edges of $Q_n$ there is a monochromatic copy of $C_{10}$.
-Our result therefore gives, to the best of our knowledge, the first example of a Ramsey graph which has positive Turán density in the hypercube.
-The best upper bound we are aware of is $\ex(Q_n,C_{10}) \leq \frac{1}{\sqrt{2}} \cdot e(Q_n)$ by \citet[Theorem 3.3]{axenovich2006note}.
+In particular, \citet{chung1992subgraphs} and \citet*{brouwer1993highly} found $4$-colourings of the hypercube without a monochromatic $C_6$, and \citet{conder1993hexagon} found a $3$-colouring with the same property, implying the best known lower bound for this case of $\ex(Q_n, C_6) \geq \frac{1}{3} e(Q_n)$.
+However, it was shown by \citet{alon2006ramsey} that for every fixed $k$ and sufficiently large $n$, any $k$-colouring of the edges of $Q_n$ contains a monochromatic copy of $C_{10}$.
+Our result therefore gives, to the best of our knowledge, the first example of a graph with the hypercube Ramsey property and positive Turán density.
+The best upper bound on its Turán density we are aware of is $\ex(Q_n,C_{10}) \leq (\frac{1}{\sqrt{2}} + o(1)) \cdot e(Q_n)$ by \citet[Theorem 3.3]{axenovich2006note}.

 Our proof of \Cref{thm:main} is heavily inspired by a recent breakthrough work of \citet*{ellis2024tur}, who gave an extremely clever and simple linear-algebraic construction which shows that ``daisies'' have positive Turán density in hypergraphs, disproving a conjecture of \citet{bollobas2011daisies} and \citet{bukh2008set}.
 The argument we use is essentially a slight modification of their approach.